 Putting a few of these tips into practice will help you enjoy your time studying abroad even more.
 It’s perfectly natural to feel a little nervous or shy, but try not to let that stand in the way of enjoying everything your new country and campus has to offer.
 It’ll be one of the best experiences of your life, and you’ll look back on it with pride and fond memories for years to come.

-Relieve some of the financial strain of studying abroad using our Scholarship Search tool!
+Relieve some of the financial strain of studying abroad by using our Scholarship Search tool to find free travel money!